Kiro369/DeVote/Explorer/ReadME.md

 deVote Explorer interfaces with a blockchain node to first extract all the levelDB data.
 It then stores it in a SQLite database to present the data in a searchable format.

 # Using the deVote Explorer API
-Query JSON data for blocks and transactions.
+Query JSON data for blocks, transactions, location of voting machines.
 ## /blocks Endpoints

 ### /blocks/block-height/:blockHeight : Get block metadata by block height.